bmuramatsu/ocw-to-go/README.md

 - `formatcheck`: Checks code formatting with prettier.
 - `formatfix`: Runs the formatter on all files in src.
 Be careful with it!
 - `lint`: Run ESLint on the project.
+- `make_course_list`: Generates the list of courses based on the index.txt file.
+   Described in more detail below.
 - `serve`: Serve the site on port 8088.
 - `test`: Run the test suite.
 - `typecheck`: Run TypeScript type checking.
 The build tool, esbuild, builds typescript,